The 12 Best AI Meeting Assistants for Microsoft Teams in 2026

 Competitive pricing for basic transcription needs

 Limitations: Video recording only on enterprise tiers.
 No structured action item tracking or decision logging.
 Limited to three languages (English, French, Spanish).
 Basic admin controls.
-Past security concerns have been addressed but worth reviewing.
+Past security concerns have been addressed but are worth reviewing for enterprise deployments.

 Best for: Small teams needing basic transcription without extensive workflow integration.